WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

  From this link you can download 3D printable case for DX FT8 which makes it pretty protective and convenient for portable operations.

- This 3D printed case isdesigned by ZL1DMM/Dave.
+ This 3D printed case is designed by ZL1DMM/Dave.
 Thank you Dave for designing this excellent 3D printable case for DX FT8 Transceiver.

 ---------------------------------------------------------------------------------------------------------------------------------
 KIT ORDERING INFO: